Tochemey/goakt/README.md

 GoAkt is free and open source.
 If you need priority support on complex topics or request new features, please consider [sponsorship](https://github.com/sponsors/Tochemey).

+## 🔒 Security

+Applications using this library should routinely upgrade their **Go version** and refresh **dependencies** as needed to mitigate security vulnerabilities. **GoAkt** will make a best effort to keep dependencies current and perform vulnerability checks whenever necessary.

 ## 🌍 Community

 You can join these groups and chat to discuss and ask GoAkt related questions on: